Windows 97 (Paul Wong, 1997)

 Large Portraits of Chairman Mao Zedong and Queen Elizabeth II frame three neon-boxes: China, Hong Kong, United Kingdom, mounted on a wall painted to resemble the flag of the Republic of Ireland.
 The neon includes icons exemplifying capitalism, militarism and political ideologies such as the “one country, two systems” constitutional framework established by former Chinese leader Deng Xiaoping, recognizing Hong Kong’s distinct system of political, economic and legal independence following unification with China.

 Situated within the grandeur of the rotunda, Windows 97 responds to the shifts in power at the end of the 20th century that witnessed the transfer of sovereignty of Hong Kong from Britain to the Republic of China in 1997.
-Originally commissioned for presentation at the Institute of Contemporary Art in London, England in 1997, viewed here in 2022, the year that marks the 25-year anniversary of the handover.
+Originally commissioned for presentation at the Institute of Contemporary Art in London, England in 1997 for the Fortune Cookies exhibtion, viewed here in 2022, the year that marks the 25-year anniversary of the handover.
 Wong’s installation provides an opportunity to consider some of the complete articulations of sovereignty, nationalism and colonialism that took place at the end of the 20th century, and which continue today.